International Human Rights (MA)

 - Critically analyze and assess human rights practice in international affairs, business, and advocacy.

-- Evaluate the consequences of the political and moral choices of a wide range of actors that impact on the realization of human rights.
+- Evaluate the consequences of the political and moral choices of a wide range of actors that impact the realization of human rights.

 - Apply their theoretical knowledge to contemporary issues in human rights.